Evia Greece Travel Guide

 If you wish to donate, identify reputable local charities or community projects.
 Do not give directly to beggars, as this can sometimes perpetuate harmful cycles.
 Support associations that address root causes.

-Find and support established local non-profits.
+Find and support established area non-governmental-profits.

 Help local development initiatives.
 Support conservation efforts.